jedcrandall/jedcrandall.github.com/courses/cse468fall2026/syllabus.md

 ## Homework Due Dates

 Homework due dates will be posted in advance in Canvas and announced in class.
 All times will be Mountain Standard Time, i.e., Arizona time.
 Late submissions will be accepted with a 1% reduction of score per hour, as described above.
+Digital Artifacts assignments are the only homework in this class, so this 1% late policy can't be applied to quizzes, exams, or the final project.

 ## Academic Integrity